-A network of experienced ruminant nutritionists, enabling exchange of ideas and experience amongst professionals,
+A network of ruminant nutritionists - enabling exchange of ideas and experience among professionals

-A network of experience ruminant nutritionists, enabling exchange of ideas and experience amongst professionals, to understand and improve health and productivity of ruminant livestock.
+A network of ruminant nutritionists - enabling exchange of ideas and experience among professionals, to understand and improve health and productivity of ruminant livestock.